 Genesis is built with HTML5, making for an amazingly responsive and lightweight design solution for a contemporary website.

 Genesis’ default code follows the industry’s best practices and comes with its documentation.
 1,000s of web developers and webmasters use this premium theme framework, forming an incredibly helpful community.

 Main Genesis Features

 - Search engine optimization.
 Genesis is search-engine-optimized right out of the box.
-The developers have taken the latest ranking algorithms into account while designing this premium theme.
+The developers have considered the latest ranking algorithms while designing this premium theme.
 They guarantee that it enhances your website’s visibility on search engines.

 - Customizable design.
 The theme customization options enable users to modify everything.
 Customization can range from changing color palettes to adding or removing page elements.
 If you can’t seem to modify things on your own, you can go for a pre-designed Genesis child theme that fits your design preferences.